Gel balls new threat to toddlers, doctors say

 "An eight-month-old has no business being near that product," he told Reuters Health.
 "Trying to turn it in to a public risk is absurd."

-The new report is the first in humans, said Olutoye, although there have been cases of birds dying after eating a similar gel product used in gardening and agriculture.
-He added warned that the balls should be kept away from pets.
+There has been one similar case in a child reported in the literature by a group in California.
+There have also been cases of birds dying after eating a similar gel product used in gardening and agriculture.
+Olutoye warned that the balls should be kept away from pets.

 SOURCE: bit.ly/cxXOG Pediatrics, online September 17, 2012.

-Note: (This story corrected the final paragraph in a story posted on September 17, 2012.
-Reuters Health was informed by another researcher that this was not the first case of a gel ball causing obstruction in a child, as was incorrectly reported by the senior author.)